With helpful Hosts, free Wi-Fi hotspots, support for people with disabilities, parents' rooms, and research rooms, Te Papa looks after you well.

 Coats, Bags / Koti, Pēke

-Te Aka Matua Research Library is a major research and reference resource, with particular strengths in New Zealand, Māori, natural history, art, photography, and museum studies.
-It is open to researchers by appointment only.
+Te Aka Matua Research Library is Te Papa's research and reference resource, with particular strengths in New Zealand, Māori, and Pacific history, natural history, art, photography, and museum studies.
+The library is distributed across the Museum, with reading rooms open to the public by appointment at our Cable Street and Tory Street sites.